1jour1vin

 orchard fruits

-"A rare, exceptional vintage that brings out the best in Melon de Bourgogne!
-To be enjoyed among connoisseurs."
+“A rare, exceptional vintage that truly showcases the Melon de Bourgogne!
+Best enjoyed among connoisseurs”

-"Aged for two years, half in amphorae and half in casks, Taurus 2022 shows ambition.
-With a deep white melon color, slightly cloudy but no matter, it offers a dynamic, invigorating flavor profile and a surprising character that is both smooth and solid, carried by a gentle bitterness."
+“Aged for two years, half in amphorae and half in large oak barrels, the 2022 Taurus is a wine of ambition.
+It offers notes of deep white melon, slightly cloudy—but who cares?—with a refreshing interplay of flavors and a surprising character that is both smooth and robust, underpinned by a gentle bitterness.”
 (Le Guide RVF 2025).

-Buy your Ecu wines at the best price in a private sale!
+Buy your Ecu wines at the best prices in a private sale!

 Rated site